org-zpr/zpr-rfcs/src/17-ZPR-Data-Protocol/body.md

 ### Forwarding Considerations

 1)  The main forwarding decisions taken by a Forwarder are based on looking up the Stream ID field in the ZDP Transit Packet header ([@sec:transit-packets]).
-This field is local to each Link, is unidirectional. (that is, it applies only to traffic from Forwarder *A* to Forwarder *B* and not traffic from *B* to *A*), is 32-bits in the baseline configuration, and is assigned by the Forwarder that will *receive* the traffic.
+This field is local to each Link, is unidirectional (that is, it applies only to traffic from Forwarder *A* to Forwarder *B* and not traffic from *B* to *A*) and is assigned by the Forwarder that will *receive* the traffic.
 This allows the receiving forwarder to assign IDs in a manner that is optimal for that forwarder's lookup implementation.
 For example, the ID could be the actual address in memory of the data structure describing how to handle the packet or it could be an index into an array of similar information.

     We note that the Stream ID is the same size as an IPv4 address and that there are many algorithms and data structures that support high-speed lookups of IPv4 addresses.
 Thus, existing IPv4 lookup techniques should also be adequate for looking up Visa IDs.